caktux/TextualVoice/README.md

 * Add nicknames as keys in the `nicknames.plist` file.
 * Add channels as space-separated values.
 * Use the string `true` to enable speech for every message from a nickname.
-* You can assign different voices to different nicknames by adding `voice:tom.premium` to values, which is the last part of their corresponding Bundle identifier.
+* You can assign different voices to different nicknames by adding for example `voice:tom.premium` to values, which is the last part of their corresponding Bundle identifier.
 Look in `/System/Library/Speech/Voices` for voice bundles, and open their `Info.plist` to find it.
 Omit this option to use your default system voice. **Note: You need to have the voice installed on your system to use it.**

 ## Usage